There are well over 150 bridging loan providers in the UK. These range from large lending institutions to private individuals.

 From 18 years old upwards.
 Some lenders have an upper limit, some do not.
 However the applicant needs to be completely aware of what they are doing, unless there is a Power of Attorney in place.

-Many facilities do not require any proof of income.
-This is because monthly interest payments are not required as the interest is paid when the loan is cleared.
+For the vast majority of bridging loans, monthly interest payments are not required as the interest is paid at the end, when the loan is cleared.

 Bridging loans can be used for almost any legal purpose, including: